 DCF Fair Value Target:

 The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Schlumberger Limited.
-To summarize, we found that Schlumberger Limited ranked in the 16th percentile in terms of potential gain offered.
-We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
-The most interesting components of our discounted cash flow analysis for Schlumberger Limited ended up being:
+To summarize, we found that Schlumberger Limited ranked in the 19th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 71.67%.
+As for the metrics that stood out in our discounted cash flow analysis of Schlumberger Limited, consider:

-Its compound free cash flow growth rate, as measured over the past 5.5 years, is -0.13% -- higher than merely 13.75% of stocks in our DCF forecasting set.
+Its compound free cash flow growth rate, as measured over the past 5.77 years, is -0.11% -- higher than just 13.18% of stocks in our DCF forecasting set.

 Terminal Growth Rate in Free Cash Flow